Row over minister adds to Slovenia banking worries

 Analysts said banks in the tiny Alpine country could be at risk from a deal to save Cyprus that has forced substantial losses on bigger clients.

-“There is a risk that the potential impact of the settlement in Cyprus ... could impact the behaviour of depositors in Slovenia,” said Timothy Ash of Standard Bank.
+“There is a risk that the potential impact of the settlement in Cyprus ... could impact the behavior of depositors in Slovenia,” said Timothy Ash of Standard Bank.

 Bank of Slovenia Governor Marko Kranjec told Reuters on Friday Slovenia had not been affected by the bank run in Cyprus after the EU, the ECB and the IMF demanded a levy on bank deposits in Cyprus in exchange for financial aid.